Egypt eVisa Guide for Uruguay Citizens

 Egypt eVisa Fees for Uruguayan Citizens

-Uruguayan citizens applying for the Egypt eVisa are required to pay an Egypt eVisa Fee fee during the online application process.
-The fee depends on the type of visa selected; Single-Entry eVisa or Multiple-Entry eVisa.
+Uruguayan citizens applying for the Egypt eVisa are required to pay an Egypt eVisa Fee during the online application process.
+The fee depends on the processing time and the type of visa selected; Single-Entry eVisa or Multiple-Entry eVisa.

 Can Uruguay Citizens Extend Their Egypt eVisa?